Orange-OpenSource/opnfv/README.md

 ## Architecture
 ### Basic setup

-We have at least 3 physical servers.
+In a lab configuration, to avoid waste of resources:

-* All of them will be used as compute server
+* All nodes are *compute* and *storage*: they all contains nova-compute, neutron-compute and ceph OSD
-* One will also be used as a network server
+* 2 nodes are also *controllers* containing KVM VMs for Openstack bricks, a DNS node and HAproxy
-* The controller parts of OpenStack will be installed in KVM based virtual machines.
-These KVM virtual machines can be positioned on any of the compute server.
+* 1 node is a network gateway to external networks

-On each server, we have at least four networks:
+On each server, we have at least 4 networks:

 * **br-int** : Integration bridge.
 Tag/untag VLAN for VM. veth for VM will be in this bridge.
 * **br-vm** : Distributed bridge between compute nodes.
 Used to transport VM flows.
 On our case, we use the physical interface name **em5** as support for this bridge.